alpinevm/FibonacciEfficacy/README.md

-# Crypto Data Analysis
+# Fibonacci Efficacy
-Data dump of large cap cryptocurrency as well as a general analyses of their price action on various timeframes.
+A suite of models to test the efficacy of fibonacci retracements in predicting price action reversals in the financial markets.